Kotlin/dataframe/docs/StardustDocs/topics/operations.md

 DataFrame transformation pipeline usually consists of several modification operations, such as filtering, sorting, grouping, pivoting, adding/removing columns etc.
 DataFrame API is designed in functional style so that the whole processing pipeline can be represented as a single statement with a sequential chain of operations.
-`DataFrame` object is immutable, so all operations defined for `DataFrame` will return a new instance reusing underlying data structures as much as possible.
+`DataFrame` object is immutable, so all operations will return a new `DataFrame` instance reusing underlying data structures as much as possible.

 <!---FUN multiCallOperations-->